The 5 Phases of Project Management

 Why Are the Phases of Project Management Important?

-One best practice for project management is to divide the project into different phases.
+One best practice for project management is to divide the project into different project management phases.
 This offers several benefits:

 It allows for improved planning and management by breaking the project down into manageable parts, each with its own specific objectives, deliverables, and deadlines.
 Phases facilitate sequential completion of tasks, ensuring that a project follows a logical progression from inception to closure.
 Risk and change management is also improved, as potential issues can be identified and addressed within each phase before moving to the next.
 Phased project management makes it easier to monitor and control project performance, as each phase offers a natural checkpoint for evaluation and review.